danrounds/What-s-That-Chord-Doing/js/components/__tests__/README.md

 ### Strategy

 Component testing is almost exclusively snapshot-based.
-Different renderers are used based on how deep our comparisons needs to be, whether we need to update component state, &c.
+Different renderers are used based on how deep our comparisons need to be, whether we need to update component state, &c.

 ### What we're testing